electimon/Installer-3/README.md

 ### Building

 Installer 3 is known to build on Linux and Mac OS X with the iPhone Dev Toolchain.
-It's easiest to install the toolchain with http://whitera1n.com/lti.

-Once the toolchain is installed you can simply cd into the "Installer" directory and "make".
+Once the toolchain is installed you can simply "make".

 ### Installing

 On the iPhone OS 1 device, it is recommended you have binutils for ios installed to run these commands over ssh or in a Terminal app.

-Automatic testing can be used if you edit the TESTHOST in the MakeFile to your IP.
-Then cd into the "Installer" directory and "make test"
+Automatic testing can be used if you pass the IP variable to make deploy

 Manual testing/installation can be done with these instructions:

-Copy Installer.app to /Applications/Installer.app.
+Copy Product/Installer.app to /Applications/Installer.app.

 chown -R root:wheel /Applications/Installer.app

 chmod 4755 /Applications/Installer.app/Installer

+chmod 4755 /Applications/Installer.app/AppTapp.framework/AppTapp

 killall -9 SpringBoard

 ### Debugging

-A neat trick you can do is run executables on the iPhone or iPod Touch like you can on Mac OS X. Over SSH execute /Applications/Installer.app/Installer (if your root you don't even need to set those pesky permissions).
-Installer.app will open and you can see all the output as it runs.
+A neat trick you can do is run executables on the iPhone or iPod Touch like you can on Mac OS X. Over SSH execute /Applications/Installer.app/Installer, Installer.app will open and you can see all the output as it runs.

 ### Credit